Diregie-J/multi-agent-systems/README.md

 * With printf see the output in terminal

-* The agent and world states are printed every day in a file called output.txt which is in multi-agent-systems\multi-agent-systems.
-It appears after running the program at least once
+* The agent and world states are printed every day in output files in multi-agent-systems/output.
+They are numbered 0..n-1 depending on how many times the simulation is run (--number-runs).
+Also, n csv files are produced as well in a similar fashion in the multi-agent-systems/csv folder.